 According to the Guidelines, the medical certification, to be understood not as a merely technical act but as the result of a network collaboration, must follow the standards set out by the Istanbul Protocol and maintain maximum impartiality, without expressing any judgment on the veracity of the individual’s narrative but only being limited to an assessment of the consistency of the person’s statements with the verified outcomes.
 The Guidelines also propose templates of health certificates to be adopted in cases of torture, trauma, psychiatric or psychological disorders and propose the use of the final formulas suggested by the Istanbul Protocol; evaluation of non-compatibility, compatibility, high compatibility, typicality, specificity.

 The organisation of a network collaboration as required by the Guidelines has not yet started in all the health care institutions across the national territory.
-At the moment, the guidelines seem to be applied in Rome, Parma, Trieste and Brescia.
+However, since 2017, the Guidelines have not been effectively implemented.

 Article 34 TUI; Article 16 PD 21/2015; Article 21 Reception Decree.